John Carpenter And Stephen King Horror Flick ‘Christine’ Is Steering Its Way To 4K UHD, Here Are The Features

-Everyone’s favorite 1958 red Plymouth Fury is back!
-Directed by genre icon John Carpenter, one of the most popular horror movies to be adapted from a Stephen King novel is driving its way to 4K UHD, Christine.
+Everyone’s favorite 1958 red Plymouth Fury is back.
+Christine, directed by genre icon John Carpenter, was one of the most popular horror movies to be adapted from a Stephen King novel, and she is driving her way to 4K UHD.
 Not only one of the most popular horror movies of the early ’80s, Christine has inspired many projects since its debut, including an iconic episode from Ash vs Evil Dead, “Last Call.”
 Carpenter’s horror flick taught us that getting a new car can inspire us for a makeover, improve our dating life, turn us into a jerk, and that we should never, ever, vandalize a vintage.

 The nostalgic 1983 film received solid reviews from both critics and horror fans alike.
-For those that need a refresher, Rotten Tomatoes describes Christine.
+For those that need a refresher, Rotten Tomatoes describes Christine with the following.

 “She was born in Detroit… on an automobile assembly line.
 But she is no ordinary automobile.
 Deep within her chassis lives an unholy presence.
 She is Christine – a red and white 1958 Plymouth Fury whose unique standard equipment includes an evil, indestructible vengeance that will destroy anyone in her way.
 She seduces 17-year-old Arnie Cunningham (KEITH GORDON), who becomes consumed with passion for her sleek, rounded, chrome-laden body.
 She demands his complete and unquestioned devotion and when outsiders seek to interfere, they become the victims of Christine’s horrifying wrath.”